borg/Mobile-Application-Development/Classes/Class 6 - Midterm presentation discussion.md

 Making an app is a lot more than knowing how to code, it's about having a clear idea about what you want to achieve, and figuring out the most effective way of getting there.

-For the remaineder of this class you are going to work primarily on your own projects, and I will support and coach you in the process of conceptualizing and building your app.
+For the remainder of this course you are going to work primarily on your own projects, and I will support and coach you in the process of conceptualizing and building your app.

 The midterm presentation should be in the format of
 1. a pitch deck